bennyqp/artificial-inspiration/README.md

 <br>
 <br>

-### "Artificial Inspiration" is an attempt to stimulate and enhance human creativity in a new way using artificial intelligence to achieve new and more creative results.
+### "Artificial Inspiration" is an attempt to stimulate and enhance human creativity using artificial intelligence to achieve new and more creative results.
 <br>
 How will it be possible to stimulate and increase human creativity related to visual design by using resources from the field of artificial intelligence to overcome the predictable and achieve innovative, creative results?
 Will it be possible to break collective thought patterns through targeted, non-human stimuli and create a new level of creativity in the interaction between humans and artificial intelligence?
 How can we make use of the significant advances in the field of AI in recent years to build the creative process of the future in an enriching way?